-1. Which organisation is competent for the recognition of foreign medical diplomas?
+1. Which organisation is competent for the recognition of foreign medical diplomas and specialist diplomas?

 All foreign trained physicians who want to work in Germany as physicians must contact the competent Federal State registration authority (Approbationsbehörde) to have their medical diplomas (basic medical training) recognised.
 Competent is the registration authority of the German state in which the physician wants to work (see list: Addresses of Registration Authorities).

 The recognition of the specialist qualification is only possible after the recognition of the basic medical training has taken place.
+The recognition of basic medical training and postgraduate training are two legally separate procedures that must be completed one after the other and are the responsibility of different institutions.
 The State Chambers of Physicians (Landesärztekammern) are responsible for the recognition of specialist qualifications.
 The recognition of the specialist diploma is incumbent to the State Chamber of Physicians in which area the physician wants to work (see list: State Chambers of Physicians).
 Furthermore, in most states a membership in the State Chamber of Physicians is necessary.

 2. Is it necessary to have a job offer as a physician or reside in Germany before an application for limited registration (Berufserlaubnis) or full registration (Approbation) can be submitted?
 You can apply for limited or full registration even though you have not found a position yet and you reside outside Germany.
 You should submit your application to the registration authority in which state you would like to work (see § 3 General Administrative Law Acts and § 12(3) Federal Medical Code).